modyo/modyo-docs/docs/brand/illustrations.md

 </tr>
 <tr>
 <td>
-<p class="dont">Illustrations should not be cut, if necessary, it should be done by the illustrator.</p>
+<p class="dont">Illustrations should not be cut, but if necessary it should be done by the illustrator.</p>
 </td>
 <td>
 <p class="dont">Never change the proportion of illustrations.</p>